ahaldane/HOM_r20/README.md

 Optimized computations of Higher-Order-Marginal (HOM) of multiple sequence alignments (MSAs) and "r20" comparison scores.
 The code is parallelized and uses a trie for histogram counting.

+This Code is used and described in the publication:

+The Generative Capacity of Probabilistic Protein Sequence Models.
+Francisco McGee , Sandro Hauri , Quentin Novinger , Slobodan Vucetic, Ronald M Levy, Vincenzo Carnevale, and Allan Haldane.
+2021

 Setup
 =====